-Labour productivity in manufacturing advanced at only 0.9 per cent per year on average between 2000 and 2012 in Canada, down from 4 per cent per year between 1981 and 2000.
-This development reflected the slowdown in the rate of growth of real output in manufacturing, from 5 per cent per year in 1981-2000 to 1 per cent in 2000-2012.
-A fall in demand and hence output, either in the growth rate or in absolute terms, has negative short-term and long-term implications for productivity growth.
+Labour productivity in manufacturing advanced at only 0.7 per cent per year on average between 2000 and 2012 in Canada, down from 2.9 per cent per year between 1981 and 2000.
+This development reflected a decline in real output in manufacturing at a rate of 1.2 per cent per year in 2000-2012, down from growth of 3.3 per cent per year in 1981-2000.
+In 2000-2012, employment in manufacturing fell by 1.9 per cent per year.
+A fall in demand and hence output, either in the growth rate or in absolute terms, has negative short- and long-term implications for productivity growth.
 Short-term effects include less spreading of overhead costs, greater labour hoarding, less learning by doing and fewer economies of scale.
-Long term effects include less investment in human capital, R&D, and physical capital (Spiro, 2013 and Lin and Rao, 2013).
+Long-term effects include less investment in human capital, R&D, and physical capital (Spiro, 2013 and Lin and Rao, 2013).